 It is so fun to see what kids will come up with.
 Some use the pointillism technique to paint something abstract, while others love seeing how their favorite animal looks like in dots!

 Once you have the technique down, you can try these variations on it.
 The fun is endless!

 1. Make dot-to-dot activity pages for each other.
 Kids love doing this for each other – one paints an image using pointillism and then the other has to connect the dots!

 2. Try the illusion of color mixing by placing dots of different colors next to each other.
 For example, place many dots of yellow and blue close to each other, then stand across the room to look at the artwork and see if it looks like green.

 3. Add a second round of dot art on top of the first after it’s dried.
 Or switch papers and add a second round to each other’s paper.

 4. Add pen embellishments to the dot art after it’s dried.
 Kids love tracing the lines and dots they’ve made and seeing how the picture changes.

-6. Use a cotton ball (held with tweezers or a clothespin) for larger dots.
+You can also use a cotton ball (held with tweezers or a clothespin) for larger dots!

 How about you?
 Have you tried Q-tip pointillism?
 What kind of paint did you use?